biast12/ClearTimerBot/README.md

 # ClearTimer Bot

-ClearTimer is a Discord bot designed to automatically clear messages in specified channels at regular intervals.
-This bot uses the Discord API and the APScheduler library to schedule and manage message deletion tasks.
+ClearTimer is a powerful Discord bot that automatically clears messages in specified channels at scheduled intervals.
+Built with Discord.py and APScheduler, it provides flexible scheduling options and comprehensive server management features.

 ## Adding the Bot to Your Server

 You can add the bot to your server using [this link](https://discord.com/oauth2/authorize?client_id=1290353946308775987&permissions=76800&integration_type=0&scope=bot).
 Alternatively, you can self-host the bot using the guide provided below.

+## Features

+- ⏰ **Flexible Scheduling**: Set timers using intervals (e.g., `24h`, `1d2h3m`) or specific daily times with timezone support
+- 🔄 **Automatic Message Cleanup**: Reliably clears messages at scheduled intervals
+- 🌍 **Timezone Support**: Schedule cleanups at specific times in any timezone
+- 🛡️ **Server Blacklist System**: Prevent specific servers from using the bot
+- 📊 **Comprehensive Management**: Track all subscribed channels and schedules
+- 🔐 **Owner Controls**: Advanced administrative commands for bot management

 ## Requirements